 To see the musical interfacing from the outside feels perverse, like witnessing PDA, or, in this case, a failed pick up line.
 "It's...'' the name didn't register.
 "Oh, really, I didn't recognize..."
 I left to complete my session.

 I’d been diligent about maintaining a streak of abridged lunchtime sessions during the week.
 There simply is no other time, and to climb a few boulder problems, to strength train a little, to run one mile each day on the treadmill is enough to keep me whole.
 But now, suddenly, the lunchtime workout was engendered with a sense of mission.
 Laura's mom and brother were coming to town for the weekend.
-That meant the kids were covered, and I could go climbing.
+The kids were covered.
+I could go climbing.

-Alex and I attempted to plan a traverse of the Presidential Range in NH for this weekend weeks ago, but I had no kid coverage so it fizzled.
+Alex and I attempted to plan a traverse of the Presidential Range in NH for this weekend weeks ago, but I had no kid coverage.
+It fizzled.
 Then he made plans with Spencer, who has been further hardening his slender man visage to ice monster function between congressional recesses.
 Now I'm back and crashing the party.
 Spencer had our sights north so far as Quebec, where there are ice falls the color of sanitary outfall, d'Or as they say, 1000' tall, or 350m as they say, and where you have to ski 10 miles, or 16 kilometers as they say, to access the flows.
-But man, that's a lot to try and pack into a long weekend, and the forecast was for cold with feel of death, and there's no good feedback saying that the big poop flows are in condition.
+But man, that's a lot to try and pack into a long weekend, and the forecast was for the kind of dense cold that feels like death itself, to be held at bay by mere fibers, and there's no good feedback saying that the big poop flows are in condition.

 And ice climbing is a rough sport to adopt with home base in DC.
 As a rock climber you feel that your skills should segue very well to ice, and they do, but then you encounter the severity aspect.
 You fall off good steep rock and the rope whips through carabiners attached to metal wedged in solid rock substrate till rope tension, gentle swing into wall, and bounce to a stop.
 You fall off ice, which grows clean only at low, leg breaking angles, and is chandeliered when straight, and your rope whips through carabiners attached to metal in brittle water substrate till rope tension, gentle swing, crampon point catches ice, ankle break, or, worse, chandelier blows up.
 It defies the casual approach.
 I used to just get after it, and embrace fear.
 I faked it.
 Now I don't want to fake it.
 I want to do it for real as the ice monster, protected by tuned strength and instincts.
 But you have to have a certain surplus of time to nurture regionally esoteric skills.
 Anyway.
 My heart wasn’t sure.
 High’s of 70 degrees in Red Rock outside of Vegas I see?
 Alex saw too.
 Yessiree.
 Tickets booked.
 Hotel booked.